-At John Jarvis Carpet & Vinyl we lead you through the process from start to finish.
+At John Jarvis Carpet & Flooring we lead you through the process from start to finish.
 We aim to make the process as stress-free as possible.
 We do it all, from providing a free measure and quote, guiding you through our extensive product range to find the right flooring solution for you, and all aspects of installation through our team of skilled and experienced installers.
 We’ve been in the business for over 35 years so you can draw on our wealth of knowledge and experience.

 Latest Blog posts

 The decision of which type of carpet to choose for your home comes down to personal choice.
 Here we outline the features and benefits of both wool and synthetic carpet.